Transposition of law

 - attend the Board meetings twice a year

-Overall, Lithuania’s performance in 2016 was satisfactory.
+Overall, Lithuania’s performance in 2017 was average.
 For further information and the methodology applied, please see the section on Public procurement performance.

 For easier analysis, EU countries are divided into 3 groups on the basis of absolute GDP per capita and EU accession date (method used in EU postal sector study (2010–13) :